BEMYDRE4M/Westside-Roleplay/README.md

 https://multitheftauto.com

 ⚠️ **Note:** This gamemode is extremely outdated and does **NOT** use MTA's internal database functions.
 It requires the MySQL modules.
-Most parts of the gamemode probably don’t work anymore.
-Development and support have been discontinued
+Many systems of the gamemode are probably no longer working correctly and need to be updated.
-this upload is just here for archiving purposes.
+Development and support have been discontinued; this upload serves mainly for archiving.

 The gamemode is in German.